timescale/docs/timescaledb/quick-start/node.md

         })
     ```

     Make sure you add the SSL settings in the `dialectOptions` sections.
+You
-You can't connect to TimescaleDB using SSL without them.
+    can't connect to TimescaleDB using SSL without them.

 1. You can test the connection by adding these lines to `index.js` after the
     `app.get` statement:

-    ```javascript
+    ```java
     sequelize.authenticate().then(() => {
         console.log('Connection has been established successfully.');
     }).catch(err => {